P-glycoprotein: Drug interactions

 Some common pharmacological inhibitors of P-glycoprotein include: amiodarone, clarithromycin, ciclosporin, colchicine, diltiazem, erythromycin, felodipine, ketoconazole, lansoprazole, omeprazole and other proton-pump inhibitors, nifedipine, paroxetine, reserpine, saquinavir, sertraline, quinidine, tamoxifen, verapamil, and duloxetine.
+The antischistosomal drug praziquantel is an inhibitor and likely substrate of schistosome P-glycoprotein.
 Elacridar and CP 100356 are other common P-gp inhibitors.
 Zosuquidar and tariquidar were also developed with this in mind.
 Lastly, valspodar and reversan are other examples of such agents.
 ABCB1 is linked to the daily dose of warfarin required to maintain the INR to a target of 2.5.
 Patients with the GT or TT genotypes of the 2677G>T SNP require around 20% more warfarin daily.

 Common pharmacological inducers of P-glycoprotein include carbamazepine, dexamethasone, doxorubicin, nefazodone, phenobarbital, phenytoin, prazosin, rifampicin, St. John's wort, tenofovir, tipranavir, trazodone, and vinblastine.

 Substrates of P-glycoprotein are susceptible to changes in pharmacokinetics due to drug interactions with P-gp inhibitors or inducers.
 Some of these substrates include colchicine, ciclosporin, dabigatran, digoxin, diltiazem, fexofenadine, indinavir, morphine, and sirolimus.

 Diseases (non-cancer)

-Decreased P-gp expression has been found in Alzheimer's disease brains.
+P-gp has been shown to transport the amyloid beta protein—which aggregates to form Aβ plaques in Alzheimer's disease—out of the brain.
+Because the expression of P-gp is decreased in Alzheimer's disease brains, increasing the function of the transporter has been proposed as a strategy for preventing and/or treating Alzheimer's disease.

 Altered P-gp function has also been linked to inflammatory bowel diseases (IBD); however, due to its ambivalent effects in intestinal inflammation many questions remain so far unanswered.
 While decreased efflux activity may promote disease susceptibility and drug toxicity, increased efflux activity may confer resistance to therapeutic drugs in IBD.
 Mice deficient in MDR1A develop chronic intestinal inflammation spontaneously, which appears to resemble human ulcerative colitis.